aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/trouble/conflicts-over-sovereignty-and-dispossession/a-love-song-to-arabs-from-a-jew.html.md

 <body>
 Title: A Love Song to Arabs from a Jew, by Pesach Dahvid Stadlin (2011)<br />
 Primary contributor: pesachtree<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=3928">http://opensiddur.org/?p=3928</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=3928">http://opensiddur.org/?p=3928</a>
 <p />
 <hr />